-When you are planning your next vacation to Italy add one more item to your to-do list.
-Although there’s already plenty to do and plenty to see, we’d like to suggest an evening at the theatre, a great way to get to know Italy’s comprehensive history and culture.
-Harking back to the age of the Renaissance, the art of Italian theatre has been refined and perfected through the centuries.
+When you are planning your next vacation to Italy, add one more item to your to-do list.
+Although there’s already plenty to do and plenty to see, we’d like to suggest an evening to an Italian theater, a great way to get to know Italy’s comprehensive history and culture.
+Harking back to the age of the Renaissance, the art of Italian theater has been refined and perfected through the centuries.
 Drama?
 Check.
 History?
 Check.
 Opera?
 Check.
 The modern Italian play has something for everyone.
-If you’ve already decided on viewing an Italian play, you’ll find that there are a plethora of different theatre options that are offered for any major region or city.
+If you’ve already decided on viewing an Italian play, you’ll find that there are a plethora of different theater options on offer in any major region or city.

-If your vacation in Italy take you to Sicily, make sure to check out Teatro Massimo.
-Currently the largest Italian theatre in Europe, Teatro, Massimo is located in the city of Palermo.
-Massimo’s summer locale is Teatro di Verdura, an outdoor theater that seats up to 2,000 and is highly regarded for its pitch perfect acoustic.
-Avid movie fans will recognize that Teatro Massimo has been used in some major films- including The Godfather.
+If your vacation in Italy takes you to Sicily, make sure to check out Teatro Massimo.
+Currently the largest theater in Europe, Teatro Massimo is located in Palermo.
+Massimo’s summer locale is Teatro di Verdura, an outdoor theater that seats up to 2,000 and is highly regarded for its pitch-perfect acoustic.
+Avid movie fans will recognize that Teatro Massimo has been used in some major films, including The Godfather III.

-We’ve saved the best for last and Teatro Alla Scala is, without a doubt, one of Italy’s most prestigious theatres.
-Many of Italy’s finest actors and singers have passed through here and the theatre also hosts a school for aspiring artists, musicians, and actors.
-The theatre boasts a bookshop, a bar, and a museum and can be found in Milan.
+We’ve saved the best for last and Teatro Alla Scala is, without a doubt, one of Italy’s most prestigious theaters.
+Many of Italy’s finest actors and singers have passed through here, and the theater also hosts a school for aspiring artists, musicians and actors.
+The theater boasts a bookshop, a restaurant, bar and a museum; it can be found in Milan.